-With a whole setup on the Gold Tone Factory in Florida, they’re sturdy, have low string action, and are a pleasure to play.
-The CC-Banjitar encompasses a hard maple neck, rim, and convertible resonator, black binding on the neck and resonator, twin coordinator rods, Straightline tailpiece, brass tone ring, and a 2-way adjustable truss rod.
+With a whole setup on the Gold Tone Factory in Florida, they’re sturdy, have low-string action, and are a pleasure to play.
+The CC-Banjitar encompasses a hard maple neck, rim, and convertible resonator, black binding on the neck and resonator, twin coordinator rods, a Straightline tailpiece, brass tone ring, and a 2-way adjustable truss rod.

 Whether you might be new to guitar or are on the lookout for a brand new sound to add to your present guitar arsenal, the CC-Banjitar could also be simply what you might need!